apache/beam-site/src/documentation/io/authoring-overview.md

 ## Read transforms
-Read transforms take data from outside of the Beam pipeline and produce PCollections of data.
+Read transforms take data from outside of the Beam pipeline and produce `PCollection`s of data.

-For data stores or files types where the data can be read in parallel, you can think of the process as a mini-pipeline.
+For data stores or file types where the data can be read in parallel, you can think of the process as a mini-pipeline.
 This often consists of two steps:
 1. Splitting the data into parts to be read in parallel
 2. Reading from each of those parts